dwp/govuk-products-prototype/README.md

 ### Security

 GDS is an advocate of responsible vulnerability disclosure.
-If you’ve found a vulnerability, we would like to know so we can fix it.
+If you've found a vulnerability, we would like to know so we can fix it.

 For full details on how to tell us about vulnerabilities, [see our security policy](https://github.com/alphagov/govuk-prototype-kit/security/policy).